wikinderbear/wikinder-rebase-2025-12-10/Counting-bears.md

 [^1]: Or an even number has two middles.

-[^2]: There is a concept of the _geometric median_, though.
+[^2]: Though there is a concept of the _geometric median_.
 The geometric median of the three vertices of a triangle is called the _Fermat point_.

 [^3]: Examples of totally ordered sets: tuples ordered by index, the set of natural numbers $(\mathbb{N}, \le)$, and the set of real numbers $(\mathbb{R}, \le)$.